jullyanolino/blog/entries/sysmon-graph.md

 In terms of human language we will say:
 `Give me all the word processes whose direct child is a cmd.`

-In elastic we will do somthing like:
+In elastic we will do something like:
-`Image:word.exe`
-And for each of the results make a new query like:
-`ParentProcessId:xxxx AND Image:cmd.exe`
+`ParentImage:word.exe AND Image:cmd.exe`
-If the first result returns a thousand results, then we have to do a thousand new queries to find the children of each of that process.
+If the query does not give us any results, it means that the malicious execution can have 3 or more levels.
+This involves a query to get all the ProcessCreation events with a parent "word.exe" and, a new query for each result getting all the processes "cmd.exe" executed by the one with the same ProcessGUID as the result: `ProcessGUID:xxxx AND Image:cmd.exe`.
+If there are more intermediate processes, it becomes increasingly difficult.

 Instead, with ArangoDB we will use only one query:
 ```